Overview of treatment of chronic wounds

 Eduardo Bruera, MD

 - Section Editor — Non Pain Symptoms: Assessment and Management

 - University of Texas, MD Anderson Cancer Center at Houston

-The precise timeline for complete epithelialization varies depending on numerous factors including comorbidities (eg, diabetes, autoimmune disease, peripheral artery disease), increased body mass index, anatomic location, and medications.
+The precise timeline for complete epithelialization varies depending on numerous factors, including comorbidities (eg, diabetes, autoimmune disease, peripheral artery disease), increased body mass index, anatomic location, and medications.
 However, regardless of etiology, wound healing normally progresses at a sustained, measureable rate.
-Some suggest that the lack of approximately 15 percent reduction weekly or approximately 50 percent reduction of the surface area of the wound over a one-month period indicates a chronic state .
+Although there is no specific time frame that clearly differentiates an acute from a chronic wound, some suggest that the lack of approximately 15 percent reduction weekly or approximately 50 percent reduction of the surface area of the wound over a one-month period indicates a chronic state .

 Examples of chronic wounds include nonhealing or infected surgical or traumatic wounds, venous ulcers, pressure ulcers, diabetic foot ulcers, and ischemic ulcers.
 Chronic wounds related to malignancy require appropriate treatment of the malignancy, but in some cases, palliation may be all that can be offered [3,4].
 The clinical assessment and differentiation of these wounds is reviewed elsewhere.
 (See "Clinical assessment of wounds".)

 LOCAL CARE OF CHRONIC WOUNDS

 Local treatment is directed toward reducing pain and itching, minimizing infection and bleeding from the wound, and dealing with the most troublesome chronic wound problems that affect the patient physically and emotionally, such as excess exudate that can lead to unpleasant odors.